 Learn your camera settings

 Regardless of the type of camera you’re using for your blog photography, you should learn everything you can about that camera.
 Whether you’re shooting with an old smartphone or a brand new high-end DSLR, learning the camera settings will make a huge difference in your photography.
 I see so many bloggers using a DSLR with a kit lens on Auto Mode, and the photos don’t really look any different than smartphone photos.
 There are tons of free articles that explain camera setting basics.
 I also explain camera setting basics in full detail in my product photography ebook, which is a great resource for anyone just starting to learn the ins and outs of styled shoots.
-Additionally, I recommend Pinch of Yum’s Tasty Food Photography (which is a great resource for all bloggers, not just food bloggers) and David McKay’s Photography Demystified.
+Additionally, I recommend Pinch of Yum’s Tasty Food Photography (which is a great resource for all bloggers, not just food bloggers).

 Invest in the Adobe Creative Cloud Photography Plan